Theodor Mommsen: Mommsen as politician

 Mommsen was a delegate to the Prussian House of Representatives from 1863 to 1866 and again from 1873 to 1879, and delegate to the Reichstag from 1881 to 1884, at first for the liberal German Progress Party (Deutsche Fortschrittspartei), later for the National Liberal Party, and finally for the Secessionists.
 He was very concerned with questions about academic and educational policies and held national positions.
 Although he had supported German Unification, he was disappointed with the politics of the German Empire and he was quite pessimistic about its future.
 Mommsen strongly disagreed with Otto von Bismarck about social policies in 1881, advising collaboration between Liberals and Social Democrats and using such strong language that he narrowly avoided prosecution.

 As a Liberal nationalist Mommsen favored assimilation of ethnic minorities into German society, not exclusion.
 In 1879, his colleague Heinrich von Treitschke began a political campaign against Jews (the so-called Berliner Antisemitismusstreit).
 Mommsen strongly opposed antisemitism and wrote a harsh pamphlet in which he denounced von Treitschke's views.
-Mommsen viewed a solution to antisemitism in voluntary cultural assimilation, suggesting that the Jews could follow the example of the people of Schleswig-Holstein, Hanover and other German states, which gave up some of their special customs when integrating in Prussia.
+Mommsen viewed a solution to antisemitism in voluntary cultural assimilation, suggesting that the Jews could follow the example of the people of Schleswig-Holstein, Hanover and other German states, which gave up some of their special customs when integrating into Prussia.
+In 1890 Mommsen became one of the co-founders of the Association for Defense against Antisemitism (Abwehrverein), a humanist association created to publicly counter the growing antisemitism in Germany.

 Mommsen was a vehement spokesman for German nationalism, maintaining a militant attitude towards the Slavic nations, to the point of advocating the use of violence against them.
 In an 1897 letter to the Neue Freie Presse of Vienna, Mommsen called Czechs "apostles of barbarism" and wrote that "the Czech skull is impervious to reason, but it is susceptible to blows".